geckos-survey/gist-documentation/docs/usage/masterconfig.md

 # Stellar kinematics module
 KIN :
   METHOD : 'ppxf' # Name of the routine in stellarKinematics/ (without .py) to perform the tasks.
 Set 'False'
   # to turn off module.
-Set 'ppxf' to use the standard GIST implementation, exploiting the pPXF routine of
+Set 'ppxf' to use the standard nGIST implementation, exploiting the pPXF routine of
   # Cappellari & Emsellem (2004).
   SPEC_MASK : 'specMask_KIN' # File to define wavelength ranges to be masked during the stellar kinematics fit.
   # The specified path is relative to the configDir path in defaultDir.